 Instructions to TGah Editor: Change this subclause as follows [CIDs from 1259 to 2844]:

-In this subclause, STA means non-AP STA.

-A Relay is an entity that logically consists of a Relay AP and Relay STA.
+A Relay is an entity that logically consists of a Relay AP and a Relay STA.

-Relay STA is an STA with dot11RelaySTAOperation is set to true.
-The dot11RelaySTAOperation is set as defined below.

-Relay AP is an AP with dot11RelayAPOperation is true.
-The dot11RelayAPOperation of an AP in a Relay may be set to true only if dot11RelaySTAOperation of a non-AP STA in the Relay is true, otherwise it shall set dot11RelayAPOperation to false.
+A Relay STA is a non-AP STA with dot11RelaySTAOperation equal to true.
+A Relay AP is an AP with dot11RelayAPOperation equal to true.
+The AP in a Relay may set the dot11RelayAPOperation to true only if dot11RelaySTAOperation of the non-AP STA in the Relay is true, otherwise it shall set the dot11RelayAPOperation to false.

-Note: A Relay AP is an AP, that follows the rules described in this subclause.

-A non-AP STA with dot11RelaySTACapable set to true shall include the Relay element in Association or Probe Requests.
+A Relay AP shall include a Relay element in transmitted Beacon, Short Probe Response and Probe Response frames.

-A Relay AP shall include a Relay element in transmitted Beacon and Probe Response frames.
+A non-AP STA with dot11RelaySTACapable set to true shall include the Relay element in (Re-)Association Request and Probe Request frames.

-A non-AP STA with dot11RelaySTACapable set to true which receives a Relay element from the AP which it is associated to may set dot11RelaySTAOperation to true, otherwise it shall set dot11RelaySTAOperation to false.
+A non-AP STA with dot11RelaySTACapable set to true which receives a Relay element from the AP to which it is associated may set dot11RelaySTAOperation to true, otherwise it shall set dot11RelaySTAOperation to false.

-An AP with dot11RelaySupport set to true shall include the Relay element in its Beacons.
-An AP with dot11RelaySupport may include the Relay element in its Probe/ Association and Reassociation Responses.
+An AP with dot11RelaySupport set to true shall include the Relay element in its Beacon frames and may include the Relay element in its Probe Response, Short Probe Response and (Re-)AssociationResponse frames.

 A Root AP is defined as an AP with dot11RelaySupport set to true that sets the Relay Control field of transmitted Relay elements to 0.